 Cost of Wyoming Surety Bonds

 Each surety bonds has a total bond amount listed on it.
 Similarly to insurance, this amount refers to the maximum compensation a claimant can receive.
 The holder of the bond pays a bond premium to a surety bond underwriter, so the latter can vouch for their credibility.
 The premium is no more than a few percent points of the total bond amount.
-In a standard market, that percentage is between 1% and 4%.

 The surety bond premium you will have to pay largely depends on your personal credit score.
 For a bond underwriter, this is the best indicator of the risk they undertake by underwriting each bond.
 Some other factors can also be evaluated if you choose to submit them: